jvahedi/gpt-editor/EditorBot/Mac/README.md

    Include as many documents in ".docx" format as you like by dropping them into the "Windows" folder within "EditorBot."

-3. In the search bar, look for and run "Anconda Prompt."
+3. In the search bar, look for and run "Anconda Powershell Prompt."
    Navigate to the files' directory within this commnand line.

 4. Type in "ClickMe.bat" and press enter.
 The edited files should